erf = x => {

 - Put Delta: \(-1 \le \Delta \le 0\).

-- Interpretation: Roughly the probability that the option finishes in-the-money (in a risk-neutral world).
+- Interpretation: Often used as a rough proxy for the risk-neutral probability that the option finishes in-the-money (which is exactly \(N(d_2)\)).
 Also the hedge ratio (number of shares to hold to hedge a short position).

 Formula (per year):